 Do I need to register for Commencement?

 Yes, registration is required to participate in Commencement, even though it’s free for graduates.
-Registration information and instructions will be sent via email on March 18.
+Registration information and instructions will be sent in the fall.
 Sign up for email updates to be notified when registration opens.

 Do I need to buy tickets for my guests?

 Yes.
 Each graduate can purchase a maximum of four guest tickets.
-All guest tickets are reserved seating and range from $15 to $75 each.
+All guest tickets are reserved seating, and ticket pricing information will be announced closer to the ceremony date.
 The ceremony will also be livestreamed on commencement.berkeley.edu.
+Please note that tickets are non-refundable once purchased.

 What can graduates expect during the ceremony?